Treadmill running: what you need to know

 Whether it’s raining outside or you’re looking for a structured speed session, treadmill running is what you’ve been missing.

-Benefits of running on a treadmill
+What are the benefits of running on a treadmill?

 - Having complete control over your run

-- Easier on the joints
+- It’s easier on the joints

-- You can run whatever the weather
+- You can run regardless of the weather

 - You can run uphill safely